-    The cancellation deadline for accepted invitational team members is Monday, November 12, 2018.
-You will not be responsible for the fundraising commitment if, after accepting a spot on the team roster, you notify us at DFMC@dfci.harvard.edu in writing by Monday, November 12, 2018 that you will be unable to train for and/or run the Boston Marathon on April 15, 2019.
-After November 12, 2018, each participant allotted one of Dana-Farber's invitational Boston Marathon race entries is responsible for raising and/or contributing $5,000 by May 15, 2019, even if the participant is no longer able to train for and/or run the marathon ($4,000 for runners with their own race entry).
+The cancellation deadline for team members will be shared with all accepted runners prior to their registration.
+You will not be responsible for the fundraising commitment if, after accepting a spot on the team roster, you notify us at DFMC@dfci.harvard.edu in writing by the cancellation deadline.
+After the deadline has passed, each participant is responsible for raising and/or contributing the basic fundraising commitment by the commitment due date, even if the participant is no longer able to train for and/or run the marathon.

 What is Dana-Farber's Tax ID number?